 How to Use a Pool Valve Actuator

-As a pool owner, you may need to install or replace a pool valve actuator.
-If you are asking yourself, “what the heck is a pool valve actuator, and how does it work?” you’ve come to the right place!
-I cover all of that below and how to decide which type is best for you and what each model offers.
+As a pool owner, you may need to install or replace a pool valve actuator at some point.
+If you are asking yourself, “What the heck is a pool valve actuator, and how does it work?” you’ve come to the right place!
+Below, I cover all that, how to decide which type is best for you, and what each model offers.
 Ready?
 Let’s dive in.

 Main Takeaways